zentyal/zentyal/docs/en/user/backup.rst

   can choose either to limit by number or limit by date.

-  If you limit by number, only the choose number of previous backups will be kept, the number excludes the actual full backup.
+  If you limit by number, only the choose number of previous backups will be kept; the actual full backup is not included in the count.
   In case you limit by date, full backups older than the selected period will be removed.